Panelium/old/README.md

 TBA

-Note: backend and daemon(s) have to be on the same domain (subdomains can be different) for the CORS and cookies to work properly.
+Note: backend and daemon(s) have to be on the same second-level domain (third- and lower level domains, aka subdomains, can be different) for the CORS and cookies to work properly.

 Blueprints are available at http://blueprints.ndmh.xyz/ ([source](https://github.com/Panelium/Blueprints))

 ### Development Environment Setup
 - Swap out the yay commands to equivalent commands of whatever package manager you use.
+We have provided a commented out example for the apt package manager.
 - Make sure you have your GOBIN in your PATH.

 ```
+yay -Syu # apt update
-yay -S buf
+yay -S buf # apt install buf
 go install github.com/sudorandom/protoc-gen-connect-openapi@main
 ```